ablews/SWII-Product-Design-Guide/docs/dashboard_design/index.md

 We convey our visual identity through the products we build.
 Design guidelines help us to work together on sophisticated digital products, using a standardised visual language.

 The NHS Identity is one of the most recognised and cherished brands in the world.
-It evokes trust and reassurance.
+It evokes trust and confidence.

 > Branding is the art of becoming knowable, likeable, and trustable.